zack-kirsch/timsplot/README.md

 - Spectronaut: Use the report template listed as "Shiny Report Format.rs" to export the search results.
 - DIA-NN: The input is the main report .tsv file.
 - FragPipe (and FragPipe Glyco): The input is the psm.tsv result file.
-- tims-rescore and tims-DIANN: download artefacts for selected runs in BPS.
+- BPS Novor, tims-rescore, and tims-DIANN: download artefacts for selected runs in BPS.
 The input is the .zip folder that's generated from BPS

 # Disclaimer
 This application is not supported by or affiliated with Bruker.
 It has been developed and tested to the best of the author's abilities, but please use caution when using the application as it may not have had the same level of testing and scrutiny as officially supported software.